 He showed promise for a productive NHL career and was on the verge of becoming a restricted free agent when, in May of 2019, Forsbacka Karlsson decided to put his NHL career on hold during the Bruins’ Stanley Cup Final run.
 He announced that he was returning home to Sweden for family reasons.
 He signed a two-year deal with the Vaxjo Lakers of the Swedish Hockey League and had five goals and eight assists in 40 games this season.

-At 6-foot-1 and 171 pounds, he tore it up in Providence this season with 23 goals and 26 assists in 60 games.
-He spent four years with the Oshawa Generals scoring 56 goals and showcasing his playmaking ability with 128 assists in 222 games.
-Last season with the Niagara IceDogs, he scored 24 goals and had 25 assists in 30 games.
+At 6-foot-1 and 171 pounds, he played well with the Providence after he spent four years with the Oshawa Generals scoring 56 goals and showcasing his playmaking ability with 128 assists in 222 games.

-As this list is based on contributions to the organization, Studnicka could be in this spot, but Lauzon helped the Bruins after their defense went through a rash of injuries during his tenure in Boston.
-Selected 52nd in 2015, he brings a physical style that the organization looks for at 6-foot-1 and 204 pounds.
+As this list is based on contributions to the organization, Studnicka could have been in this spot, but Jeremy Lauzon helped the Bruins after their defense went through a rash of injuries during his tenure in Boston.
+Selected 52nd in 2015, he brought a physical style that the organization looked for at 6-foot-1 and 204 pounds.

 1. Brandon Carlo

-At just 23 years old, the 6-foot-5 and 212-pound Carlo is in his fourth season on the Bruins’ blue line since being selected 37th overall in the 2015 Draft.
+At 26 years old, the 6-foot-6 and 218 pounds, Brandon Carlo is in his seventh season on the Bruins’ blue line since being selected 37th overall in the 2015 Draft.
 The Colorado Springs native has been an intimidating presence for Boston since Chara left following the 2020 season.

 Carlo played in all 82 games in 2016-17 and has been a mainstay since.
-He is three games away from playing 300 regular-season games in a Boston uniform and has 12 goals and 39 assists.
-More importantly, he has a plus-57 rating.
-This season, he had a career-high 19 assists in 67 games.
-Last season, during the Bruins’ run to the Stanley Cup Final against the St. Louis Blues, he played in 24 postseason games with two goals and two assists.
+He is three games away from playing 421 regular-season games in a Boston uniform and has 21 goals and 52 assists.
+More importantly, he has a plus-73 rating.
+This season, he has three assists.
+In the 2019 playoffs during the Bruins’ run to the Stanley Cup Final against the St. Louis Blues, he played in 24 postseason games with two goals and two assists.

 Related: NHL’s 5 Best Agitators of the Decade

 He was paired with Chara early in his career but has seen many different partners in his four seasons in Boston.
-He is considered a foundation piece on defense and signed a two-year, $5.7 million contract before the 2019-20 season.
+He is considered a foundation piece on defense and signed a six-year, $24.6 million contract prior to the 2021-22 season.

 Sweeney has had success with some of his second-round picks.
-He has a rising star in Studnicka, who is still overshadowed by veterans but is on the verge of making the Bruins roster.
-Sweeney also has two physical defensemen who will be in the lineup for years to come.
-While he moved on from two picks in deals that made the Bruins’ roster more competitive, Sweeney’s success drafting in the second round has made a positive impact on the roster.
+He had a rising star in Studnicka, but traded him and still has Poitras and Lohrei as prospects worth keeping an eye on for the future.
+Sweeney also has a physical defenseman in Carlo who will be in the lineup for years to come.
+While he moved on from three picks in deals that made the Bruins’ roster more competitive, Sweeney’s success drafting in the second round has made a positive impact on the roster.